 Everyone, I have a confession to make: I, Nathan Grayson of Kotaku dot com, am not making the Five Nights At Freddy’s movie.
 I just really feel the need to set the record straight on that.

 OK, time for some backstory: Last year, it was announced that Warner Bros had picked up the rights to make a movie based on Five Nights At Freddy’s, the massively popular horror game about a demonic pizza bear and his wacky friends who want to murder you.
-“Ah,” I said to myself, smoking a cigar while cloaked luxury pajamas with the words, ‘The News Never Sleeps’ written on them [CITATION NEEDED], “I sense video game news.”
+“Ah,” I said to myself, smoking a cigar while cloaked in luxury pajamas with the words, ‘The News Never Sleeps’ written on them [CITATION NEEDED], “I sense video game news.”
 So I decided to write a quick post about it.

 Then came the emails.